 When it comes to furnaces, bigger is not always better.
 You should consult with a trusted HVAC professional about the size of your home and the area you need to heat.
 These measurements will help you purchase an appropriately sized unit, which prevents wasted energy and the inefficiency that comes from owning a model too large for your home.

 Owning a furnace with additional options is one of the keys to energy efficiency.
 Furnaces that feature two-stage or multi-stage burners can be adjusted to burn at the rate and temperature appropriate for your home's square footage, as opposed to one-rate units that can't be customized.
-Research shows multi-stage furnaces can be as much as 5-8 percent more energy efficient than single-stage burners, creating savings that can add up throughout the season.
+Research shows multi-stage furnaces can be more energy efficient than single-stage burners, creating savings that can add up throughout the season.

 The right thermostat can lead to significant energy savings, but it shouldn't be tasked with cutting energy usage all by itself.
 Adding a programmable or smart thermostat to the home's heating plan is an easy way to maintain efficient energy usage.
 Smart thermostats can be programmed days, weeks, or months in advance, allowing you to set specific temperatures for any moment of the day.
 This ensures that the home is not unnecessarily heated during periods when no one is home, saving energy.